imagej/imagej.github.io/_pages/software/imjoy.md

 The ImJoy project was started at Institut Pasteur in 2018.
 It is currently actively improved and maintained by the ImJoy Team led by Wei Ouyang (SciLifeLab & KTH in Stockholm).
 The team consists of members from different institutions who meet weekly and continuously improving the software and expanding the plugin ecosystem.

+The latest documentation with full details are avaiable at [https://imjoy.io/docs](https://imjoy.io/docs).

 # Getting started
 ImJoy is a progressive web application which you can run directly in your browser without installation.
 Go to [https://imjoy.io](https://imjoy.io) and click "Start ImJoy".